Responsible Supply Chain

 It’s our policy to procure goods and services competitively, ethically and efficiently in accordance with all relevant laws, regulations and licenses.

-Our suppliers must adhere to our Supplier Code of Conduct, including commitment to the Real Living Wage, compliance with the Conflict Minerals Rule and establishment of environmental strategies and targets.
+Our suppliers must adhere to our Supplier Code of Conduct, including commitment to the Real Living Wage, compliance with the Conflict Minerals Rule and establishment of environmental and social strategies and targets.

-Our Supply Chain Sustainability and Sourcing Category teams work to ensure sustainability is addressed at the appropriate time, for a defined purpose, and with adequate controls in place to achieve optimal outcomes within our supply chain.
-This includes embedding bespoke sustainability questions into our sourcing system to streamline the process and improve our suppliers' experience, all aligned with our ambition to be the Client of Choice.
+Our Responsible Supply Chain and Category teams work to ensure social and environmental concerns are addressed at the appropriate time, for a defined purpose, and with adequate controls in place to achieve optimal outcomes within our supply chain.
+This includes embedding bespoke responsible supply chain questions into our sourcing system to streamline the process and improve our suppliers' experience, all aligned with our ambition to be the Client of Choice.

 More about our supplier processes